 Our dogs often do things that we have a difficult time understanding.
 They dig, they chew, they eat garbage, they nip at our heels or chase our cats (poor kitties!).
 They often leave us scratching our heads, looking for answers to explain their canine antics.
-When we don't know how to explain why our dogs do such things, and those things might make us concerned, we might chalk it up to a commonly used term, prey drive.
+When we don't know how to explain why our dogs do such things, we might chalk it up to a commonly used term: prey drive.
 But what is that, really?

 Now the word "drive."
-From an ethological perspective (behavior of animals in their "natural world"), prey drive isn't really a thing and can be confused with predatory behavior.
+If we consider the behavior of animals in their natural environments, prey drive isn't really a thing and can be confused with predatory behavior.
 The concept of "drive" can be summed up as motivation or desire, and this fluctuates from one time to the next.
-For example, if you just ate a huge meal and then someone asks you to walk to a local eatery for an ice cream, you likely will have little, if any, motivation (or drive) to do so.
-However, if you haven't eaten a sweet snack all day, you may be much more excited to go for that walk.
+For example, if you just ate a huge meal and then someone asks you to walk to a local eatery for ice cream, you likely will have little, if any, motivation (or drive) to do so.
+However, if you haven't eaten a sweet snack all day, you may be much more eager to go for that walk.

 Owners are often surprised and frustrated by behaviors associated with hunting, especially chasing behaviors, and when they think of these actions as "prey drive" they may become concerned their dog has a serious issue, such as aggression.

-Does My Dog Have High Prey Drive?
+Does My Dog Have a High Prey Drive?
 And Should I Worry?